Skip to main content

 Configuration

-- silent: Determines if output should be saved without verbose logging.
+• silent: Determines if the tool should operate quietly without verbose output.